azub/matrix2viz/README.md

 matrix2viz
 ==========

-## Status: work in progress...
-ETA: Decemeber 24, 2013

 ## Overview

-__matrix2viz__ is a customizable matrix visualization written in javascript.
+__matrix2viz__ is a matrix visualization ExtJs component.
 It takes care of some boring parts allowing developer to concentrate on more interesting things.

 ##### matrix2viz takes care of:
-- zoom
-- scroll
+- exposing cell and label mouse events
+- zooming in and out
+- synchronized scrolling of matrix and label panels if the entire matrix doesn't fit on the screen
-- resizing of different regions
+- resizing and layout of visualization parts
 - cell and label positioning
 - cell and label highlighting on hover
-- exposes cell/label mouse events
 - dendrogram rendering

 #### Dependencies